-Located on a somewhat eclectic stretch of Glenferrie Road, Cru is the perfect spot for locals – and not-so locals – to make into their second home.
+Located on an eclectic stretch of Glenferrie Road, Cru is the perfect spot for locals – and not-so locals – to make their second home, given its multi-function role as a cafe, restaurant and bar.

 A marble bar runs the length of the welcoming dining area by Northcote architects Baracco + Wright.
 The space leads into an open courtyard complete with a charming old shed.
 When the weather is warmer, this shed converts into a wine bar.